#80: Sparwood Park

 “Love this park, especially when the grass is long and extra meadowy.”

 #2 in South Cambie

 Completed in just 2009, Oak Meadows is a bit of a secret, owing to the fact that it’s jammed between a secondary school, Oak Street, and a pair of large land holdings under transition.

-And part of the reason the park is a bit of a secret is likely due to its half-formed feel: there’s a soccer field in the middle, a jogging trail around it, a tiny playground for younger children hidden among some bushes, and a large unkempt area that isn’t quite a forest or a meadow, where dogs can run free.
+And part of the reason the park is a bit of a secret is likely due to its half-formed feel: there’s a soccer field in the middle, a jogging trail around it, a tiny playground for younger children hidden among some bushes.
+And the heart is a large unkempt area that isn’t quite a forest or a meadow, where dogs can run free.

 This doesn’t necessarily sound like huge praise, but it is: Oak Meadows is unlike a lot of parks in the city, with a way less formal and designed feel, and is separated out enough that it’s a great place for many groups to hang out.

-There’s a number of secondhand chairs placed in a semi-circle among some trees, and there’s an insect hotel made from an old phone booth, part of a huge pollinator garden within the park.
+There’s a number of secondhand chairs placed in a semi-circle among some trees, and last we checked there’s an insect hotel made from an old phone booth, part of a huge pollinator garden within the park.